Introduction

 Benefits of Automation in Cost Code Mapping

 - Consistency and Accuracy: Minimising human intervention leads to improved data accuracy and consistency across project phases.
+A rules-based system applies the same logic every time, regardless of who is working on the project.

 - Resource Optimisation: With the reduced need for manual mapping, teams can focus on value-added tasks like analysis and optimisation.
+The hours recovered from reconciliation can be reinvested in risk modelling, value engineering, and subcontractor management.

 Conclusion